 - Ideas if money is tight: check out library books, go for a walk at the park, play a cheap game, like Uno

-- Ideas if time is tight: listen to an audio book during your commute, do a word search puzzle during your work break, light your place get slightly messier to make time to work on a small flower garden every day
+- Ideas if time is tight: listen to an audio book during your commute, do a word search puzzle during your work break, let your place get slightly messier to make time to work on a small flower garden every day

 Engaging Your Senses